 Tony Vaccaro (American, born 1922).
 Georgia O'Keeffe with "Pelvis Series, Red with Yellow,” 1960.
 Chromogenic print, 14 x 17 in.
 Courtesy of the artist. © Tony Vaccaro

 The Norton Museum of Art is presenting Georgia O’Keeffe: Living Modern, on view from November 22 through February 4, 2019.
 The Norton seeks middle- and high-school-student art that uses the Living Modern exhibition as inspiration to examine how clothing and accessories are tied to identity.
 This artwork can be 2D or 3D.
 Some examples of accepted media are photography, textiles, works on paper, even clothing created by students!
 Submissions will be considered for a student exhibition at the Norton opening in December 2019.
+Submissions are due at midnight on November 14th, 2019.
+To learn more details and to submit student work, click on the SUBMIT ARTWORK button below.

 This program was made possible by the generosity of the Itto Willits Charitable Foundation, with additional support provided by The William Randolph Hearst Endowment Fund for Education and Outreach Programs.